VPN Questions Answered: The Complete Guide

 • Anonymity is about hiding your personal identity.

 A VPN can help with all three, but they are not the same.
-We explain this in detail in our full guide on Privacy vs. Anonymity vs. Security
+We explain this in detail in our full guide on Privacy vs. Anonymity vs. Security.

-❓How do I choose the right VPN?
+❓How do I choose the right VPN for me?

 Look for:

-• A strict no-logs policy
+• A strict independently audited and publicly available no-logs policy

 • Fast, reliable speeds